 Currently, the bulk of financial support for HGTD comes from IPFD Contributing Partners and HGTD Sponsors who are not GTPs.
 Donations from GTPs are important for maintenance and enhancements.
 Support by GTPs through donations also shows that the commercial community is committed to seeing this resource expand.

-You can learn more about IPFD, including HGTD efforts and funding, in our 2020 Annual Report.
+You can learn more about IPFD, including HGTD efforts and funding, in our 2020 Annual Report, as well as our milestones for 2021.

 Participating is Easy!